FREE SHIPPING | Shop Today

 This becomes exculpatory evidence in future criminal proceedings during the discovery phase where the prosecution has a duty to release all evidence that might show that the defendant is innocent.

-According to the United States Department of Justice the Brady decision in 1963 ruled that the defense has the right to examine all evidence that may be of an exculpatory nature.
 The prosecution will not only release evidence that the defendant might be guilty of a crime but also release all evidence that might show that the defendant is innocent as well.

 Recent Supreme Court decisions have enforced Brady to include evidence maintained in a police officer’s personnel files.
 Under Brady, evidence affecting the credibility of the police officer as a witness may be exculpatory evidence and should be given to the defense during discovery.